raghvendra03/66-Days-of-Data/README.md

 ### Day 23
 *  Worked on some #Python problems on Hackerrank.
 Read about continuous, constrained and convex optimization from Mathematics for Machine Learning.

+### Day 24 - 25
+* Took 2 days off from work and this challange, wanted to reflect on myself and spend some time with family.

+### Day 26
+* I'm back after 2 days off
+* Today I spent some time Tableau course on Udemy.
+Read this article on #dataviz "What Are Data Visualization Style Guidelines?" by Amy Cesal.

+### Day 27
+* Today I did some #Python web scraping on Craigslist - job description page with BeautifulSoup.
+Also completed 3 sections from the Tableau course on Udemy